Fire Fighter Tax Return and Deduction Checklist

 - Self education costs for attending any courses, training or seminars specifically related to your current line of work, such as an update to your first air certificate or an advanced certificate in public safety

-- The cost of buying stationary such as notepads, diaries and pens needed for your work
+- The cost of buying stationery such as notepads, diaries and pens needed for your work

 - Any expenses related to buying and insuring equipment or tools specifically required for your work, such as climbing or safety equipment